ykrods/svelte-spa-history-router/README.md

 History base router for [Svelte](https://svelte.dev/) SPA (Single Page Application).

 > [!TIP]
 > The offcial routing library of Svelte is [SvelteKit](https://svelte.dev/docs/kit/introduction).
-This library is intented to be used for small project.
+This library is intented to be used for small/simple project.

 ## Features